mullvad/mullvadvpn-app/README.md

 ### Binaries submodule

 This repository has a git submodule at `dist-assets/binaries`.
 This submodule contains binaries and build scripts for third party code we need to bundle with the app.
-Such as OpenVPN, Shadowsocks etc.
+Such as OpenVPN, Wintun etc.

 This submodule conforms to the same integrity/security standards as this repository.
 Every merge